< By-Laws

 The objects and purpose of NHAHA are:

-• Promote outstanding qualities of the Arabian horse.
+· Promote, encourage and stimulate popular interest in the outstanding qualities of the Arabian horse.

-• Aid and encourage breeding, exhibiting, and use of the Arabian horse.
+· Aid and encourage breeding, exhibiting and use of the Arabian horse.

-• Formulate publicity and conduct educational programs.
+· Formulate publicity and conduct educational programs.

-SECTION 1 – NO BENEFITS TO MEMBERS, DIRECTORS, OR OFFICERS
+SECTION 1 – NO BENEFITS TO MEMBERS, DIRECTORS OR OFFICERS

 No part of the net earnings of the corporation shall inure to the benefit of or be distributed to its members, directors, officers or others, or to other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purpose sent for above.
 Upon dissolution of the corporation, the corporation shall pay or make provision for the payment of all liabilities of the corporation, dispose of the assets of the corporation to a successor organization or organization having like purpose and which is an exempt organization pursuant to Section 501(C) of the IRS code.
 The organization to receive such property and interest shall be determined by the Board of Directors.